-Also unchanged from the past will be the OCCA Santa's schedule: weekends from 11 to 4 except Sunday, Dec.
+Unchanged from the past will be the rest of OCCA Santa's schedule: weekends from 11 to 4 except Sunday, Dec.
 24, from 11 to 3.
 Also on weekends, the OCCA plans to have performers on the sidewalks and vendors in the yard in front of the Welcome Center.

 According to Karen Cullen, the OCCA marketing coordinator, Santa's change in venue was prompted by the lines that used to form outside the Bancroft cabin, even in cold weather.
 At the Welcome Center, there is a lobby where several families can wait their turns and be warm, she pointed out.